skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

 To enable AWS PrivateLink for an existing service via the SkySQL Portal:

-1. Log in to the [Portal](https://mariadb.com/docs/skysql-dbaas/working/nr-portal/).
+1. Log in to the SkySQL Portal
 2. Click the "MANAGE" button (at right) for the desired service.
 3. In the context menu, choose the "Set up Private Link" menu item.
 4. In the popup window, add one or more AWS account IDs.